sports emporium

 In other words, an offensive player cannot run up to a defender and stand in their way.
 They must establish a position on the field before the person with the ball comes into that area of the field.

-• IN THE CASE OF A FAKE HANDOFF THE RUSHER MAY CROSS THE LINE OF SCRIMMAGE TO DEFEND THE RUNNER, BUT MAY NOT IMPEDE THE QUARTERBACK UNLESS HE RETURNS TO THE DESIGNATED RUSH AREA BEFORE RUSHING AGAIN.
+- IN THE CASE OF A FAKE HANDOFF ANY DEFENDER MAY CROSS THE LINE OF SCRIMMAGE TO DEFEND THE RUNNER, BUT MAY NOT IMPEDE THE QUARTERBACK UNLESS HE RETURNS TO THE DESIGNATED RUSH AREA BEFORE RUSHING AGAIN.

 Defensive Pass Interference; Ball is placed at the spot of the foul & automatic first down